 They work on data input devices like keyboard and their most important duty is to verify the data.
-However, it is important to answer this question “How do I acquire quality data without any any inaccuracies due to human error?”
-The answer is data acquisition via web crawling as it helps in data cleansing and provides error free data mining.
+However, it is important to answer this question “How do I acquire quality data without any inaccuracies due to human error?”
+The answer is data acquisition via web crawling as it helps in data cleansing and provides error-free data mining.

 5. Fast Food Employees

-According to Statista, almost 4 million people work as fast food chain employees in the US.
+According to Statista, almost 4 million people work as fast-food chain employees in the US.
 Near half a million are employed by Mcdonald’s which is arguably the most famous brand in the world.
 Although it always had a certain level of automation, with new AI-driven robotics technology, it could affect millions of jobs.
-A few self-service kiosks have been rolled out already due to rising labor cost and higher wage demands.
-Momentum Machines has developed a machine which is capable of putting out one burger every 10 seconds.
+A few self-service kiosks have been rolled out already due to rising labor costs and higher wage demands.
+Momentum Machines has developed a machine that is capable of putting out one burger every 10 seconds.

 6. Bank Jobs

-The New York Times wrote an article “The Robots Are Coming for Wall Street” saying that the professional services firms need to prepare for the robo revolution.
-Also, The Boston Consulting Group predicts that by 2025, up to one quarter of jobs will be replaced by smart softwares or robots.
-The jobs most likely to be automated are loan officers, bank tellers, insurance underwriters, tax preparers, credit analysts and accounting professionals.
-Banks have already started analyzing transactional data to observe their customers behavior and activity online.
+The New York Times wrote an article “The Robots Are Coming for Wall Street” saying that the professional services firms need to prepare for the robot revolution.
+Also, The Boston Consulting Group predicts that by 2025, up to one-quarter of jobs will be replaced by smart software or robots.
+The jobs most likely to be automated are loan officers, bank tellers, insurance underwriters, tax preparers, credit analysts, and accounting professionals.
+Banks have already started analyzing transactional data to observe their customer’s behavior and activity online.

 7. Umpires and Referees

-It has the greatest chance of being replaced by AI powered automation.
-A computerized umpire called Hawk Eye has already been deployed in professional tennis.
-Recently Baidu created an AI powered Assitant to deliver live commentaries for Rio Olympics 2016.
-It is called Duer and learned to give live commentary by analyzing thousands of hours of NBA games, London Olympics, etc. The strength of AI against a human being is that, it can process large amount of live data (statistics and records), analyse and continuously learn from it.
+It has the greatest chance of being replaced by AI-powered automation.
+A computerized umpire called Hawk-Eye has already been deployed in professional tennis.
+Recently Baidu created an AI-powered Assitant to deliver live commentaries for Rio Olympics 2016.
+It is called Duer and learned to give live commentary by analyzing thousands of hours of NBA games, the London Olympics, etc. The strength of AI against a human being is that it can process a large amount of live data (statistics and records), analyze, and continuously learn from it.